MotionFocus/MotionFocusLibrary/README.md

 We've all been there - excited to start a robotics project, only to get stuck wiring up motor controllers, debugging connections, and configuring electronics before even testing our first movement.

 Motion Focus changes that.
-We've built a BLDC motor with all the essential electronics seamlessly integrated, cutting down your prototyping time dramatically.
+We've built a BLDC motor with Field oriented controll and all the essential electronics seamlessly integrated, cutting down your prototyping time dramatically.

 Simply connect the motor to a power source, upload this library to configure it, and start sending commands over Wi-Fi, Bluetooth, UART, or USB-C.